mukuljainx/Mokku/README.md

 1. Mock API call, specify JSON body, status, time delay and even headers 🙌.
 2. **Wild Card:** add `(.*)` as wild card in url which will match anything, for example: `some-domain/user/(.*)/messages`.
 This will match `some-domain/user/u1/messages` and `some-domain/user/u2/messages` too.

+### GraphQL

+Mokku doesn't support GraphQL as of now.

 ### Privacy policy

 Mokku does not collect or ask for any personal information, though it will store the mocks the chrome local store & all the hosts name where it has been enabled once to provide better experience to user.